ISISComputingGroup/ibex_developers_manual/Reflectomtery-IOC-POLREF.md

 ### Axes

 Axes when sample is in horizontal configuration.
-In vertical configuration CHI and Theta/PSI/ANGLE are swapper.
+In vertical configuration CHI and Theta/PSI/ANGLE are swapped.

 ![axes directions on POLREF](reflectometers/AxesOnPolref.png)